Madison County COVID-19 Hotline

 - We have increased Visitor Restrictions throughout our network

-- Anyone entering the hospital facility will be asked a series of questions upon entry as part of a precautionary screening response plan.
+- Anyone entering the hospital facility will be asked a series of questions upon entry as part of a precautionary screening response plan as well as have their temperature checked.

 - If you are feeling ill or sick, please do not visit unless seeking care